-Patellofemoral Pain Syndrome (PFPS) also known as runners knee is a generic term used to describe pain at the front of the knee which comes on gradually with symptoms increasing over a period of time.
+Patellofemoral Pain Syndrome (PFPS) also known as runners knee, chondromalacia patellae, anterior knee pain and patellofemoral joint syndrome is a generic term used to describe patella pain at the front of the knee.
+Here we explain the symptoms, causes, and treatment including patella taping and exercises.

-Other signs a sports medical practicioner may pick up include a click or cracking sound when bending the knee, wasting of the quadriceps muscles if the injury is an old one and tight muscles including calf muscles, hamstrings, quadriceps (especially vastus lateralis on the outside) and iliotibial band.
-With assessment a Q-angle greater than 18 to 20 degrees is often seen.
-The Q angle is the ankle between the quadriceps and the patella tendon which would indicate mal tracking of the patella.
+Other signs a sports medical practitioner may pick up include a click or cracking sound when bending the knee, wasting of the quadriceps muscles if the injury is an old one and tight muscles around the knee joint.

 What is a patellofemoral pain?

 PFPS occurs when the patella (kneecap) rubs on the femur bone underneath.
 It is often thought that incorrect tracking or rubbing of the patella over the femur bone is a significant factor and results in damage or irritation of the articular cartilage underneath the patella.

 Patellofemoral pain is common in people who do a lot of sport and in particular adolescent girls.
 It can have a number of causes but damage to the cartilage itself cannot directly cause pain because there are no blood vessels or nerves involved.
 However, it can lead to other problems which in turn result in pain.
 These include synovitis (inflammation of the synovial membrane or joint lining), erosion of the cartilage and bone under the patella, soft tissues injury or irritation for example to the lateral retinaculum and the infra patella fat pad.